 A Nice Setup but I Would Like to Have Done it Differently

 Now, I can pull the repo onto any device I want to use it on and edit to my heart's content.
 However, I would actually have liked to do things much differently but, as things stand today, it wasn't possible.
-I spent so much time trying, and I think the idea was quite good, that I'm going to bore you with it nevertheless.
+I spent so much time trying that I'm going to bore you with it nevertheless.

 Using Raspberry Pi to Compile my Website